New series involving binomial coefficients (II): Introduction

 which was later confirmed by K. C. Au (cf. his answer in \cite{zeta(5)} via the WZ method).
-As pointed out by J. Zuniga (cf. his answer in \cite{zeta(5)} or the website http://www.numberworld.org/y-cruncher/news/2025.html\#2025\_1\_25), the identity \eqref{zeta(5)} provides the current fastest way to compute the important constant $\zeta(5)$ whose irrationality has not been proved yet.
+As pointed out by J. Zuniga (cf. his answer in \cite{zeta(5)} or the website http://www.numberworld.org/y-cruncher/news/2025.html\#2025\_1\_25), the identity \eqref{zeta(5)} provides currently the fastest way to compute the important constant $\zeta(5)$ whose irrationality still remains an open question.

 In 1974 R. W. Gosper announced the curious identity